whistler585/docker-cacti/README.md

   - **http://host_ip:port/**

-Them you can log-in admin/admin, Please change the password.
+Them you can log-in admin/admin, Please change the password and when installing double check the path to Spine binary that suppose to be /usr/local/spine/bin/spine.

 ## To install plugins on cacti :